Skip to main content

 • There must be a foreign employer without a permanent establishment in Sweden for the rule to apply.

-But to interpret the rule correctly, we also need to know who the employer it is aimed at is.
+But to interpret the rule correctly, we also need to know who the employer is.

 Who is the employer?